Carlos Zambrano (footballer): FC St. Pauli

 Ahead of the 2011–12 season, Zambrano was linked with a move to TSG 1899 Hoffenheim, leading a disagreement between his parent club, Schalke 04, and TSG 1899 Hoffenheim.
 Eventually, the move came to nothing, as FC St. Pauli stated that he would remain at the club.
-However, Zambrano continued to be sidelined, as he's still recovering from his tendon ligament tear in his right thigh for the rest of the year.
+However, Zambrano continued to be sidelined, as he was still recovering from his tendon ligament tear in his right thigh for the rest of the year.
 In December 2011, his parent club, Schalke 04, wanted to bring back Zambrano but this eventually came to nothing.
-It wasn't until on 4 February 2012 when he made his return to the first team, starting a match and played 45 minutes before being substituted at half time, in a 2–1 loss against Alemannia Aachen.
+It was not until on 4 February 2012 when he made his return to the first team, starting a match and played 45 minutes before being substituted at half time, in a 2–1 loss against Alemannia Aachen.
 Following his return, Zambrano regained his first team place for the next two months.
 It was announced on 1 April 2012 that FC St. Pauli signed him on a permanent basis.
 The next day on 2 April 2012, however, Zambrano was sent–off for a second bookable offence, in a 0–0 draw against Fortuna Düsseldorf.
 It also emerged that he spat at Sascha Rösler during the match, resulting in a three match suspension.
 After serving a four match suspension, Zambrano made his return to the starting line–up against Dynamo Dresden on 29 April 2012, starting the whole game in a 1–0 loss.
 At the end of the 2011–12 season, he went on to make ten appearances in all competitions.